Creating age-friendly cities in the Nordic region

 Program and list of participants

-We are currently working on the program and aim to distribute it as soon as possible.
+Please find the program by following this link (will open in a new window).
 A list of participants will be distributed closer to the start of the event.

 There are a number of rooms preliminary reserved at the conference hotel, Radisson Blu Royal Park Hotel.
 The price of a single room is SEK 1495.
 The price includes breakfast and entrance to the hotel spa.
 Please note that all participants should pay for the room at check-out.